-With more pressure than ever on brides to create the perfect wedding day for themselves, their partners and all of their guests, the rise of the Bridezilla is absolutely no surprise.
+With more pressure than ever on brides to create the perfect wedding day for themselves, their partners and all of their guests, the rise of wedding stress and the “Bridezilla” is absolutely no surprise.

 But it doesn’t have to be this way.

 5 simple steps are all it takes to take yourself from Bridezilla to Bridechilla.
 From worrying about getting everything perfect for everyone, to actually LOVING all of your wedding planning.

 Let’s start you on the road to losing your wedding stress.

 Gratitude has all but disappeared from society, it has been eroded away by industries intent on making you feel bad about yourself so that you buy their product which will make you feel better until they tell you that you need something else.